ambientsprotocol/ambc/README.md

 ] }
 ```

+The JSON AST is intentionally and exceedingly simple.
+It a recursive structure of nodes that has three fields:

+1. `type`: **Required** - the type of the ambient, enum as string
+2. `id`: _Optional_ - a string identifier
+3. `children` _Optional_ - array of more child nodes

 Note that things like types and the `func` primitive are not given any special treatment yet.

 ### [WIP] Stage 2: AST to Ambient Primitives